Low vision and blindness

 Learn about the cause and impact of homonymous hemianopia, and how you can access support to maintain as much of your independence as possible.

-Assisting someone with low vision or blindness
+How to guide someone with blindness or low vision

 How we can help